 Somewhat traditional to period bows or Baroque times is Plum wood, Snakewood and Brazillian Ironwood.
 These woods are not often seen in modern bows although there are makers who do use these woods for modern bows with success and amazing sonic properties.
 In the case of Snakewood being the choice it is hard to make it the same way as a Pernambuco bow because the wood is far denser and harder to bend.
 Brazillian Ironwood is closer to Snakewood but easier to bend; Paganini’s favourite bow was apparently made by Tartini and from Brazillian Iron wood so despite the favour sought after in Pernambuco it might not be a complete necessity to use only this.
 There are of course other woods used, such as Pear but we do not know enough to make any real comment here.

-Carbon Fibre bows set for debate much opposing discussion.
+Carbon Fibre bows are often debated, with opposing discussion.
 Sounds of life and preference.
-From what we have been told, can make up in our own minds about and know from working with them we have a few observations to share.
-Pro & Con as it comes.
+From working with them we have a few observations to share.

 - Please note!
-Carbon fibre bows, if you are not paying attention or know could easily be confused with fibreglass bows … oh please, no.
+Carbon fibre bows, if you are not paying attention or know could easily be confused with fibreglass bows .

 - Of course, it is a tubular bow so the sonic and resonant properties have changed from their solid wooden form.
 Better or worse; can not say.
 Better than an unwitting or hasty bad wooden buy, sure.
 Do not forget there are also many varieties with the better closer to wood in feel and sound that come at a premium.

 - These bows are better for trees – less chopping, generally less fuss ‘n bother.